bolivier/bolivier.github.io/content/advent-2020/1/index.md

 ## Part II

 Part 2 is harder.
-There are three numbers.
-I would like to figure out how to reuse the set logic to do this, but since fixing one of three values doesn't limit the search space enough.
+It's the same problem, but solved for three numbers.
+I would prefer to reuse the set logic to do this, but fixing one of three values doesn't limit the search space enough.

 One thing I could try is to generate combinations for `n choose 3` and filter out those that don't sum to 2020.
 That seems unnecessarily challenging and doesn't build on existing code.
-I'll circle back if nothing comes up.
+I'll circle back if nothing comes to me.

 I can refactor the multiply expenses function to be slightly more general.
 It can take the total (instead of assuming `2020`), and iterate over the existing list looking for a solution to the sub-problem.

 A little finesse and that function can be refactored to use Clojure's variadic functions to support a default arg.
-I also changed the name to not include a magic number.
+I also changed the name to not include the magic number.

 ```clojure